Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diagnosis of painless myocardial ischemia
+Diagnosis of silent myocardial ischemia

 What do need to examine?